wjasonhuang/cpp_utils/README.md

     * if it appears on the left side of an equation (e.g. when declaring a variable), it means that the variable is declared as a reference
     * if the & appears on the right side of an equation (e.g. before a previously defined variable), it is used to return a memory address
 * \*
-    * a pointer can be declared by using the * operator in the declaration to store memory address, e.g. int* i
+    * a pointer can be declared by using the * operator in the declaration to store memory address, e.g. int *i
+    * in both C and C++, the * binds to the declarator, not the type specifier
     * to retrieve the object a pointer is pointing tomthe * symbol can be used again, e.g. *i